EoinDavey/Setanta-site/notes/src/language-semantics.md

 ### Weak vs Strong

-The weak vs strong decision is more of a choice of where on the spectrum I want to lie, On one end of the spectrum we have weak typing, where the runtime will try it's very best to cast one type to the correct type needed by the operation.
+The weak vs strong decision is more of a choice of where on the spectrum I want to lie, On one end of the spectrum we have weak typing, where the runtime will try its very best to cast one type to the correct type needed by the operation.
 The opposite end of the spectrum is strong typing, where the runtime will refuse to compute any function or store any value who's type is at-all different from the one it expects.

 For this language I am leaning towards a slightly strongly typed language.
 In practice what this will mean is I want the runtime to take the initiative of converting ints to floats if you multiply by a float (*If I have ints/floats*) or converting ints to bools for checks.
 However it will not do things that languages like JavaScript will do like allowing adding strings and integers, or equality comparisons of lists and structs.
 I think this relatively middle ground will be forgiving enough for users to not have to waste characters casting types to do every calculation, but not so forgiving to create unpredictable behaviour.